cml87/SpringCore_111_forJenkins/README.md

 ie. Maven has downloaded other 5 needed transitive dependencies.
 Dependency 'a' needed by dependency 'b' appears below it and indented.

-min 12.02

 Spring creates objects and inject them into our application at runtime.
-This functionality is provided by the Sprint **IoC Container**, which:
+This functionality is provided by the Sprint **IoC Container**, which create objects, inject the needed dependencies into them, and manage their lifecycle.
-- create objects
-- manage lifecycle of objects
-- inject dependencies (objects) into our code

-One way to specify which objects we want Spring to create and inject is through an xml file.
-Other is through annotations.
+There are three ways to define our bean in Spring:
+1. through xml configuration file
+2. through Java configuration class
+3. through annotations

+Each of these in turns supports dependency injection through the following mechanisms:
+1. constructor injection
+2. setter injection
+3. field injection

 fig 13.14

 To use the IoC Container Spring provide us with two <u>interfaces</u>, `BeanFactory` and `ApplicationContext`. `ApplicationContext` actually extends `BeanFactory` and is the recommended way to go.
+We'll normally  obtain our beans from an object implementing the `ApplicationContext` interface.
+The kind of object we'll exactly use will depend on how we decide to configure our beans.
+For example, if we configure our beans through a xml file, we'll use class `ClassPathXmlApplicationContext`, as shown below.

 ### xml configuration